-Vitamin D deficiency Symptoms: Vitamin D is extremely crucial for proper functioning of various systems within your body including bone and dental heath.
-This important vitamin is responsible for absorbing vital minerals like magnesium, calcium and phosphate.
+Vitamin D deficiency Symptoms: Vitamin D is extremely crucial for the proper functioning of various systems within your body including bone and dental health.
+This important vitamin is responsible for absorbing vital minerals like magnesium, calcium, and phosphate.

-Known as sunshine vitamin, it is produced in your skin when you get exposed to sunlight.
-There are very limited number of foods that actually have good levels of vitamin D and even fortified foods do not have the right amount if this vitamin to support the body.
+Known as the sunshine vitamin, it is produced in your skin when you get exposed to sunlight.
+There are a very limited number of foods that actually have good levels of vitamin D and even fortified foods do not have the right amount of this vitamin to support the body.

-Vitamin D deficiency Symptoms is common in adults of all ages, usually among those who use a lot of sunscreen and stay indoors.
+Vitamin D deficiency symptoms are common in adults of all ages, usually among those who use a lot of sunscreens and stay indoors.

 Vitamin D deficiency Causes:

 - Not having enough food with vitamin D